 There are many factors to consider when choosing a Medicare Advantage plan.

 With a little research up front, you’ll be able to select the plan that’s a good fit for your medical needs, lifestyle, and budget.

 Once you’ve identified the MA plan that meets your needs, it’s time to enroll and make your initial premium payment.
 Remember that there are limited periods during which you can enroll (and disenroll) from a private Medicare Advantage health plan.
 Avoid paying a late penalty fee by taking note of when the enrollment window is open.

 Talk to a licensed advisor that meets our Standards of Excellence

-If you decide you’d like more tailored, one-on-one advice, you can also connect with a licensed Medicare specialist.
+Need help sorting through all your Medicare options?
+For more tailored, one-on-one advice, consider connecting with a licensed Medicare specialist.
 The brokers we work with are thoroughly trained and certified to meet NCOA’s exclusive Standards of Excellence.
 These standards help ensure our partners are highly knowledgeable in all things Medicare—and that they provide consumer-focused guidance that is impartial, practical, and 100% confidential.